Why do a TA?

 The TA in a planning application must identify if transport impacts of a new development are likely to be 'severe'.
 This can mean planning permission is refused under the National Planning Policy Framework (NPPF).

 In London, the TA for any planning application must also show how the new development would meet the transport policy requirements in the London Plan.
 It may need to include transport modelling done or checked by us.

 We can advise the Mayor and local borough to refuse planning permission if your TA shows unacceptable impacts on:

-Your TA should now also consider the Streetspace for London plan - how to create more space on streets for walking, cycling and social distancing as the pandemic lockdown is lifted.
+Your TA should now also consider the Streetspace for London plan - how to create more space on streets for walking, cycling and social distancing during the coronavirus pandemic.
 This may be important before, during and after construction.

 When to do a TA

 You should do a TA for all developments of strategic importance, legally referable to the Mayor, unless another approach is agreed in writing with us before your planning application.